BLEND360/blendx-sfguide-mktplace/scripts/README.md

 7. **Register New Version** - Registers the new version with Snowflake
 8. **Upgrade Application** - Upgrades the application instance
 9. **Restart Service** - Stops and starts the service

+**Use this script for:**
+- Code changes and updates
+- Bug fixes
+- Feature additions
+- Any changes after initial setup

 ## Pre-requisites